ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 *There are no secrets on the blockchain*, everything that happens is consistent, verifiable, and publicly available.
 Ideally, [contracts should have their source code published and verified on Etherscan](https://etherscan.io/address/0xb8901acb165ed027e32754e0ffe830802919727f#code).
 However, [that is not always the case](https://etherscan.io/address/0x2510c039cc3b061d79e564b38836da87e31b342f#code).

 There are reverse compilers, but they don't always produce [usable results](https://etherscan.io/bytecode-decompiler?a=0x2510c039cc3b061d79e564b38836da87e31b342f).
-In this article you learn how to manually reverse engineer and understand a contract from [the opcodes](https://github.com/wolflo/evm-opcodes).
+In this article you learn how to manually reverse engineer and understand a contract from [the opcodes](https://github.com/wolflo/evm-opcodes), as well as how to interpret the results of a decompiler.

 To be able to understand this article you should already know the basics of the EVM, and be at least somewhat familiar with EVM assembler.
 [You read about about these topics here](https://medium.com/mycrypto/the-ethereum-virtual-machine-how-does-it-work-9abac2b7c9e).